 If you would like to include religious comments, please consider the fact that you do not know the religion of your recipients.

 In closing your letter or card, please simply sign your card or letter "the donor family".
 Please do not include the following:

 - Your address, city, telephone number or email address

 - The name of the hospital in which your loved one was a patient

 - Names of your loved one or family members

 Place your card or letter in an unsealed envelope.
 Include on a separate piece of paper:

 - The date of donation

-	The Donor Family Support Program will review the letter to ensure that

-	confidentiality is maintained for both you and the transplant recipient,

-	before sending it on to the recipient.
-Each letter is forwarded from BC

-	Transplant and therefore there may be a slight delay before your letter

-	reaches the transplant recipient.
-We make every effort to get letters out as

-	soon as we receive them.
+BC Transplant's Family Services Program will review the letter to ensure that confidentiality is maintained for both you and the transplant recipient(s).
+Each letter is forwarded from BC Transplant and therefore there may be a delay before your letter reaches the transplant recipient(s).
+We make every effort to get letters out as soon as we receive them.